Artworks: Season 8 & 9

 • Repeats Sundays at 6:30am on MPT-HD & Saturdays at 8:00pm on MPT2/CREATE

-Unfolding art talks or interview sequences which explore artists’ creative thoughts and processes on such themes as improvisation, story-telling, inspiration, technical and emotional expression, color, layering, and so on.
-These are…
+The new Artworks will explore artists’ creative thoughts and processes on such themes as improvisation, story-telling, inspiration, technology, emotion, color, layering, and more.
+These include….

 Premiere date: Friday, October 18, 2019 at 7:30pm on MPT-HD